Patrick Peterson: 2013

-On September 15, 2013, Peterson caught one pass for 17 yards, threw a 17-yard pass to Kerry Taylor, and recorded four solo tackles during a 25-21 win against the Detroit Lions.
+On September 15, 2013, Peterson caught one pass for 17 yards, threw a 17-yard pass to Kerry Taylor, and recorded four solo tackles during a 25–21 win against the Lions.
 This made him the first defender to catch and complete a pass in the same game since the 1970 merger.
-On September 29, he recorded two solo tackles and intercepted two passes from Tampa Bay Buccaneers' quarterback Mike Glennon during a 13-10 victory.
+On September 29, he recorded two solo tackles and intercepted two passes from Tampa Bay Buccaneers quarterback Mike Glennon during a 13–10 victory.
 It was the first game of Peterson's career with multiple interceptions.
 He earned NFC Defensive Player of the Week honors for his game against Tampa Bay.
-In Week 14, Peterson collected a season-high seven combined tackles in a 37-34 victory over the Tennessee Titans.
-Although the Cardinals finished with a 10-6 record in their first year under Bruce Arians, they finished third in their division and did not qualify for a playoff berth.
+In Week 14, Peterson collected a season-high seven combined tackles in a 37–34 victory over the Tennessee Titans.
+Although the Cardinals finished with a 10–6 record in their first year under Bruce Arians, they finished third in their division and did not qualify for a playoff berth.

 Peterson started all 16 games in 2013 and made 42 combined tackles (40 solo), three interceptions, 13 pass deflections, and two fumble recoveries.
 He also returned 33 punts for 198 return yards, had one kickoff return attempt for 18 yards, made six catches for 54 receiving yards, and had four carries for 21 yards.
 He was selected for the 2014 Pro Bowl as a cornerback, marking the third of his career.
 He was named a First Team All-Pro for the second time in his career.
 He was ranked #22 by his fellow players on the NFL Top 100 Players of 2014.

 2014

-On July 29, 2014, the Arizona Cardinals signed Peterson to a five-year, $70 million contract extension with $48 million guaranteed and a $15.3 million signing bonus.
+On July 29, 2014, the Cardinals signed Peterson to a five-year, $70 million contract extension with $48 million guaranteed and a $15.3 million signing bonus.